2010 iPod + iPhone Buyers' Guide

 With iTunes 8 and later, audiobooks can be imported into iTunes in any supported audio format.
 These files will end up in your “Music” section by default, but you can easily categorize them as Audiobooks simply by selecting the newly-imported tracks and choosing File, Get Info from the iTunes menu.
 This brings up the track information dialog box.
 From the Options tab, you merely need to change the “Media Kind” field to “Audiobook.”

 Note that you may also want to enable the options for Remember playback position and Skip when shuffling as shown above.
-These settings are enabled by default for audiobooks purchased from the iTunes Store and allow you to resume listening to your audiobooks where you left off either in iTunes or on your iPod, iPhone or Apple TV.
-Further, this playback position will be synced between all devices that are automatically syncing with your iTunes library, allowing you to begin listening to your audiobook on your iPod, for example, then pick up where you left off on your computer after syncing your iPod.
+These settings are enabled by default for audiobooks purchased from the iTunes Store and allow you to resume listening to your audiobooks where you left off either in iTunes or on your iPod, iOS device or Apple TV.
+The playback position is also synced between all devices that are automatically syncing with your iTunes library, allowing you to begin listening to your audiobook on your iPod, for example, then sync your iPod and pick up where you left off on your computer or Apple TV.

 The Skip when Shuffling option is similarly desirable to prevent audiobooks from coming up when shuffling large music playlists or the entire content of your iPod.